Disclaimer: I do not own The Mummy.

 "No, it isn't that.
 Will you be a dear and show me where to find Rick?
 I've got his address right here."
 Philippa fished out the address slip again and pushed it down the counter towards Jonathan, who grinned at her and took up the little paper so he could read it.

 "So that's where he lives when he isn't getting himself thrown into prison," Jonathan murmured as he studied the address.
-"I can take you there, love, but only to the door, understand?
+"I can take you there, darling, but only to the door, understand?
 Rick O'Connell and I, well... we have a bit of a history."

 Philippa considered her first day in Egypt to be a success so far.
-She had managed to gain two free drinks and a guide to Rick's address, all in the course of less than half an hour, and if she stuck close to Jonathan she might gain even more.
+She had managed to gain two free drinks and a guide to Rick's address, all in the course of less than an hour, and if she stuck close to Jonathan she might gain even more.
 Unable to suppress her eagerness for possible adventure, she followed Jonathan out of the bar and pestered him with questions about the mysterious Hamunaptra and why her brother was headed there.
 He responded jovially enough, telling her all about a strange puzzle box that contained a map to the lost city, which was rumored to contain infinite amounts of gold and treasure.

 "Curious little thing, that box is," Jonathan said as he led her down the side streets of Cairo.
 "I found it on a dig down in Thebes, you know.
 Broke my back for a solid three hours with nothing but a single canteen of water and my trusty little trowel, and lo and behold!
 The little bugger showed up, and now my sister and I have got a ticket to endless riches."